-While the work presented here does not test the Gag conformational changes, we demonstrate that Gag (with or without p6) dimerizes more efficiently on Psi RNA than on a similarly sized non-Psi RNA (Figure 6).
-The difference in Gag-RNA binding stoichiometry may be due to the conformational differences discussed above; however, additional studies will be required to determine exactly how specific RNAs modulate the conformation of Gag.
+Although the work presented here does not test the Gag conformational changes, we demonstrate that Gag (with or without p6) dimerizes more efficiently on Psi RNA than on a similarly sized non-Psi RNA (Fig. 6).
+The difference in Gag-RNA binding stoichiometry may be because of the conformational differences discussed above; however, additional studies will be required to determine exactly how specific RNAs modulate the conformation of Gag.

 The capability of nMS to characterize disordered and heterogeneous systems has allowed us to gain new insights into viral assembly.
-In the future, additional MS-based technologies such as ionmobility MS, RNA-protein crosslinking approaches, and covalent labelling may provide additional insight into RNA-induced Gag conformational changes and virion assembly.
-The versatility of nMS should also be helpful in the future investigation of Gag binding to the fulllength gRNA 5' UTR.
+In the future, additional MS-based technologies such as ion-mobility MS, RNA-protein crosslinking approaches, and covalent labeling may provide additional insight into RNAinduced Gag conformational changes and virion assembly.
+The versatility of nMS should also be helpful in the future investigation of Gag binding to the full-length gRNA 5' UTR.